The Bar-B-Cutie SmokeHouse Story

 “Businessmen in suits and ties would bring their secretaries,” Ronnie says.
 “They would sit in the smoking pit with us and eat their lunch.
 It was a kick for them.
 Eventually, we expanded to include a dining room just so these people could enjoy their lunch.
 It was much smaller than my parents’ restaurant, but it remains profitable to this day.”

 Bar-B-Cutie in the 21st century

-Over the years Bar-B-Cutie has become Nashville’s most iconic and longest lasting BBQ franchise, growing to eight locations in the area.
+Over the years Bar-B-Cutie has become Nashville’s most iconic and longest lasting BBQ franchise, growing to six locations in the area.
 The franchise growth has been organic, with businessmen turned regulars opening their own locations.
-Since opening in 1950, Bar-B-Cutie has grown across four different states, while BBQ has exploded on the national stage as well, becoming more and more popular with folks.
+Since opening in 1950, Bar-B-Cutie has grown across three different states, while BBQ has exploded on the national stage as well, becoming more and more popular with folks.
 This has created an underserved market and pent-up demand for authentic BBQ, without any nationally known chain to dominate the landscape.